Mabdullahatif/Data_Structures/Linked_Lists/README.md

 Each code example in this repository focuses on a specific aspect of linked list implementation, including insertion, deletion, display, and specialized operations like checking for palindromes.
 The examples cover both singly and doubly linked lists, offering a comprehensive understanding of different types of linked list structures and operations.

-Here's an overview of the examples included in this repository:
+Here's an overview of the examples included in this folder:

 1. **Singly Linked List:** A program that demonstrates the implementation of a singly linked list.
 It covers insertion at the start and end, deletion, display, sorted insertion, and checking for palindromes.